 A passenger not seated in the vehicle could be ejected from the vehicle unexpectedly or make contact with moving components, both of which can result in severe injury or death.
-Carrying 2 or more passengers is prohibited.

-Never allow multiple passengers.
+Never allow carrying more than two passengers.

 Operation on paved surfaces such as sidewalks, trails, parking lots, or public highways and streets.